gxf1212/notes/course/molecular-immunology/molecular-immunology.md

 ### B cells

-- mIg(膜免疫球蛋白, maily BCR?)-mediated endocytosis, Ag enrichment and processing
+- mIg-mediated endocytosis, Ag enrichment and processing
 - present MHC II-Ag to Th cells (with co-stimulator in inflammatory conditions)
 - reversely be activated by (CD4<sup>+</sup> and?)
 Th cells (TD-Ag) to produce Ab